thejamesgore/react-native-projects/README.md

 ## 00 - Todo List

 A simple todo list app.

-You can add, and remove tasks.
+- Add tasks
+- Remove tasks

 Things to do...